-- (a) What the objectives of Turkey's domestic policy are. - (b) How Turkey is going about reaching these objectives. - (c) What the aim of Turkey's foreign policy is. - (d) How Turkey and her neighbors get along with each other. - (e) Who the allies of Turkey are. - (f) Factors that have drawn Turkey and the United States ever closer. - (g) The position of Turkey as a member of the United Nations. - (h) Turkey's place as a member of the Atlantic Pact, the European Council, and the Organization for European Economic Cooperation. - (i) Why there is no contradiction between Turkey's place in Europe and her classification as a Middle Eastern country. - (j) What Turkey can and is doing to work more closely with her Middle East neighbors. - (k) With which of her neighbors Turkey has defensive pacts.
+- (a) What the objectives of Turkey's domestic policy are. - (b) How Turkey is going about reaching these objectives. - (c) What aim of Turkey's foreign policy is. - (d) How Turkey and her neighbors get along with each other. - (e) Who the allies of Turkey are. - (f) Factors that have drawn Turkey and the United States ever closer. - (g) The position of Turkey as a member of the United Nations. - (h) Turkey's place as a member of the European Council and the Organization for European Economic Cooperation. - (i) Why there is no contradiction between Turkey's place in Europe and her classification as a Middle Eastern country. - (j) What Turkey can and is doing to work more closely with her Middle East neighbors.